 Alma, a Sisram Medical Company, Announces the Launch of Alma Veil™ for the U.S. Market

-CHICAGO, July 25, 2023 /PRNewswire/ -- Alma, a global leader in the energy-based medical and aesthetic solutions industry, proudly announces the commercial availability of Alma Veil™.
-This advanced, dual-wavelength vascular laser workstation establishes a new standard in excellence by optimizing efficiency with remarkable efficacy across a comprehensive range of vascular and dermatological conditions."...we've found it to be extraordinarily innovative..." - Jeffrey Hsu, MD, FAAD of Oak Dermatology
+HONG KONG and CHICAGO, July 25, 2023 /PRNewswire/ -- Alma, a global leader in the energy-based medical and aesthetic solutions industry, proudly announces the commercial availability of Alma Veil™.
+This advanced, dual-wavelength vascular laser workstation establishes a new standard in excellence by optimizing efficiency with remarkable efficacy across a comprehensive range of vascular and dermatological conditions.

 Alma Veil is the core instrument equipped with three gold-standard technologies conveniently integrated into a single handpiece: